fredjoya/aws-bootcamp-cruddur-2023/README.md

 - Application: Cruddur
 - Cohort: 2023-A1

-This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023
+This is an AWS Cloud Project Bootcamp from 2023 that I have been working on in 2025.
+Feel free to read my journal entries to review my experience.

 ![Cruddur Graphic](_docs/assets/cruddur-banner.jpg)

 ![Cruddur Screenshot](_docs/assets/cruddur-screenshot.png)

-## Instructions

-At the start of the bootcamp you need to create a new Github Repository from this template.

 ## Journaling Homework